themalkolm/packer-builder-vagrant/README.md

 ### box_name

-The name of the box to find.
+The name of the box to use.

 ### box_version (optional)